HITS-AIN/GPCCPaper/scripts/Synthetic/README.md

 This directory contains code that reproduces the results and plots for the synthetic simulations.

-The scripts to be executed below should be able to take care of installing all relevant software necessary for computing the results and creating plots.
+The scripts below should take care of installing all relevant software necessary for computing the results and creating plots.

 By simply using in the julia REPL: